powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 #### Shunt Compensator

-There is a one-to-one correspondence between CGMES and PowSyBl shuntCompensators.
+There is a one-to-one correspondence between CGMES and PowSyBl `shuntCompensators`.
 For each component of the CGMES model a new one is created in the PowSyBl grid model associated to the corresponding voltage level.
 The first step is to specify the `SectionCount`, then the shunt model that can be a linear model or a non-linear model and finally the `regulatingControl` attributes.

 The `SectionCount` attribute is specify by the `SVsections` property taken from the `stateVariablesPowerFlow` profile or from the  `SSHsections` property of the `steadyStateHypothesisPowerFlow` profile according with the import option `iidm.import.cgmes.profile-used-for-initial-state-values`.
 If both properties are not defined then the value of the `normalSections` property of the CGMES shunt compensator is used.